craftercms/docs/source/system-administrators/studio/create-site-with-link-to-remote-repo.rst

     - **Username & Password** - for this method, you will be asked for a **Remote Git Repository Username** and a **Remote Git Repository Password**.
 Supply your username and password
     - **Token** - for this method, you will be asked for a **Remote Git Repository Username** (if required) and a **Remote Git Repository Token**.
 This method is usually used when two-factor authentication is configured on the remote repository to be accessed.
 Supply your username if required and token.
     - **Private Key** - for this method, you will be asked for a **Remote Git Repository Private Key**.
 This method is a key-based authentication.
 Supply your private key.

-#.
-In the **Git Branch** field, you can supply a branch name, but can be left blank, which in turn would default to the ``master`` branch.
-#.
-In the **Git Remote Name** field you want to provide a repository name that makes sense.
-It’s common to use “origin” or “upstream.”

 ------------------------------------------------------------------------
 Create site based on a blueprint then push to remote bare Git repository